 Pursuant to Article I, Section 8 of the United States Constitution, federal law governs the rights of those who create artistic works.
 Federal copyright statutes, the most important of which was passed in the 1970s, still govern the creation, ownership, distribution and payment for creative works throughout the United States.
 Whether you are concerned about not infringing others’ copyrights, accused of an infringement of another’s work, wish to prevent the infringement of your own copyrighted work, or just have general questions about how copyrights work in your industry, reach out to our attorneys who can assist you in navigating the best path forward.

 Appellate Advocacy requires a thorough knowledge of the unique rules of the appeals structure.
 When you’re defending a judgment on appeal, or advocating for reversal, you need an attorney with the experience to guide you through the briefing schedule and strategic decisions necessary to a successful appeal.
 Our attorneys have handled cases at virtually all levels of the appellate system–both state and federal.
+We help attorneys taking their own appeals, too, by offering consultation and brief-writing, and support on how to preserve errors in trial.
+In addition, we offer amicus curiae briefs to non-profits and advocacy groups.
 Contact us today to discuss your appellate needs.

 ...but wait, there’s more!